Although this section deals primarily with combat between armed and armoured

 See the Using Skills section

-If your opponent is flying and capable of staying out of range then your only attack opportunity comes when they decide to close the range and attack you.
-If your initiative is within 1 point of theirs then you may attack as normal otherwise you fail to get an attack in.
+If your opponent is flying and capable of staying out of range then your only melee attack opportunity comes when they decide to close the range and attack you.
+Their parry defence has been adjusted to account for this reduced window of opportunity.

 Missiles which miss their mark have to land somewhere.
 Missiles up to medium range are thrown with force and are travelling in more or less a horizontal direction, at long range however they are lobbed or arced and are travelling at about 45 degrees.
 Therefore if the missile misses, the final impact point will depend upon the flight arc.